 - Monday – We are well read – Wear red to celebrate readers.

 - Tuesday – Hat’s off to literacy – Wear your favorite hat.

 - Wednesday – Fun in the sun to celebrate beach reads – Dress like it’s summer.

 - Thursday – Readers have character – Dress as your favorite book character.

 - Friday – Readers are smarter – Represent your favorite school or college.

 Students will participate in March Book Madness, a national online bracket-style tournament that matches books to one-on-one games.
 Games will be decided by online votes and all 16 books in the tournament will be highlighted throughout the week.
 Students will complete a March Madness bracket and the top three students will win a prize.

 Tundra Tales is a reading challenge in which fifth grade students log an extra 60 minutes and sixth grade students an extra 90 minutes of reading a week outside of the school day.
-It is in the second quarter and ends March 22.
-Students who reach all of their quarterly goals will win one free admission to the Packer Hall of Fame.
+The Tundra Tales Challenge began Jan.
+24 and ends March 7.
+Students who complete the challenge for four quarters earn a free ticket to the Packers Hall of Fame.

 Read Across America is a national initiative on reading created by the National Education Association that began in 1997.